Chrismettal/PiPLC/README.md

 8 digital inputs are found at the top of the device.
 These inputs are 5-24 V tolerant current sinking inputs through `EL817C` optocouplers.
 J10 features 24 V outputs to easily supply switches or other sensors feeding back into J11-J12 as inputs.

+All inputs feature a status//Order is intentional to match the GPIO mapping table of PiPLC at https://github.com/chrismettal/piplc#gpio-mapping
-All inputs feature a status LED driven by the optocoupler output, thus not loading the input.
+//while having all relays mapped "in order" from left to right LED driven by the optocoupler output, thus not loading the input.

 On the Raspberry side, pullups need to be enabled on the GPIOs to enable reading from these input stages.